Dundee couple 'juggling' family life after baby Freddie arrives 13 weeks early

 Meanwhile, shortly after Freddie’s birth, Hayley was hospitalised for two weeks due to a large blood clot in her leg which left her unable to walk.

-“I was in a wheelchair, so getting along to see Freddie was difficult.
+“I was in a wheelchair, so getting along to see Freddie was difficult,” she says.

 “Poor Bryan was juggling between going to Ninewells to see Freddie, but also having to look after our other children, as well as myself.”